 A former football student-athlete at Kansas State, Hocutt was a four-year letterman at linebacker while leading the Big 8 Conference in tackles as a junior in 1993.
 Hocutt, who was elected captain his senior year, was named to the All-Big 8 Conference team following his junior season.
 The Sporting News selected him in 1993 as one of the nation's top-20 “most underrated” players.

-Hocutt earned his bachelor's degree from Kansas State in 1995 and his masters of education degree from the University of Oklahoma in 2001.
-He and his wife, Diane, have two sons – Drew Phillips (16) and Brooks Ryan (14).
+Hocutt earned his bachelor's degree from Kansas State in 1995 and his master's of education degree from the University of Oklahoma in 2001.
+He and his wife, Diane, have two sons – Drew Phillips and Brooks Ryan.
+Drew will be a freshman wide receiver at Angelo State University beginning this fall.

 THE KIRBY HOCUTT FILE